 We see the standing through inner strength.

-As Paul increased in strength, he stood his ground and proved the veracity of Christ.
-He proved without any shadow of doubt that God was manifest in the flesh, justified in the Spirit, seen of angels, preached unto the Gentiles, believed on in the world, and received up into glory.
-He spoke with certainty and conviction, convincing men of the deity of Christ.
+As Saul increased in strength, he stood his ground and proved the veracity of Christ.
+He proved, without any shadow of doubt, that God was manifest in the flesh, justified in the Spirit, seen of angels, preached unto the Gentiles, believed on in the world, and received up into glory.
+He spoke with certainty and conviction, and he convinced men of the deity of Christ.
 He gave a thorough and indisputable case for the resurrection of Christ from the dead.
 He did not flinch when scorned, reviled, or rebuked.
-He proved to those he spoke with that Jesus is the Christ.
+He proved to those whom he spoke with that Jesus is the Christ.
 Those who lack inner strength shy away from confrontation.
 Those with inner strength take the challenge of showing Who Jesus is with courage.

 We see the sustainability through inner strength.

-Inner strength enables its possessor to have a sustainability that the opposition does not have.
+Inner strength enables its possessor to have sustainability that the opposition will not have.
 Paul went from city to city proving that this is very Christ.
 He reasoned from the Scriptures everywhere he went.
-When souls were saved, he was strengthened.
-When his audience put him off for a more convenient season, he was strengthened.
-His conviction concerning Christ increased to the point where his life statement was, “Woe is unto me, if I preach not the gospel!”
+When souls were saved, he was strengthened; when his audience put him off for a more convenient season, he was strengthened.
+His conviction concerning Christ increased to where his life statement was “Woe is unto me, if I preach not the gospel!”

 Do you possess that kind of inner strength?
 Do you long to have that kind of inner strength?
-Take some time today and determine to increase the more in strength.
+Take some time today, and determine to increase the more in strength in your inner man.